Terms and conditions Business – January 1, 2024

 A supplement for evening and weekend meetings is applicable after agreement.

 The client can at any time be informed of the time spent on a case.

-In connection with the invoicing of a case, the responsible attorney / associate makes a critical review of the debited time to correct any errors and assess the fee’s general fairness.
+In connection with the invoicing of a case, the responsible lawyer/ associate makes a critical review of the debited time to correct any errors and assess the fee’s general fairness.

 To the extent we receive advance payment or deposit of costs, such payments will be treated as client funds to be deposited in a client’s bank account.

-For larger copy jobs a fee is calculated separate-ly.
+For larger copy assignments a fee is calculated separately.

 We ask the client to indicate whether the client has taken out insurance that will cover legal fees and expenses.

 If the client is covered by an insurance, the abovementioned principles for the calcula-tion of our fee still apply without any changes and with effect prior to any con-flicting terms in the insurance coverage.
 If the insurance coverage states that other principles for the calculation of fee apply and such principles will reduce our fee, the client is under an obligation to renounce the insurance coverage.